 In our opinion, Split and Dubrovnik are too far apart for an enjoyable day trip.
 The distance between the two cities is about 230km (140 miles), and getting from Dubrovnik to Split requires two border crossings (where Bosnia and Herzegovina extends to the coast).
 Therefore, a Dubrovnik to Split tour in a day is not practical.
 That said, we love Split!
 If you can fit it into your schedule, a Split overnight trip from Dubrovnik is just enough time to get a glimpse of the city (although we really recommend at least 3 Days In Split).

-For more information about Split, read our blog post: Things To Do in Split.
+For more information about Split, take a look at our blog post: Things To Do in Split.

 Makarska, a beach town between Dubrovnik and Split, can be visited on a day trip – but travelers will still need to contend with the two border crossings.
 Visitors who want to use the public bus to take a day trip to Makarska from Dubrovnik will be in for a 3 hour ride each way.

-For more information, read our blog post: Things To Do in Makarska.
+For more Makarska information, check out our blog post: Things To Do in Makarska.

 DUBROVNIK ISLAND TOURS: KORCULA, MLJET AND HVAR

-It is possible to arrange DIY Dubrovnik day trips to islands using the public ferries – but only in the summer season when Jadrolinija Ferries are running.
+It is possible to arrange DIY Dubrovnik day trips to islands using the public ferries – but only in the summer season when the Jadrolinija and Krilo Ferries are running.
 For each destination, we note if island trips from Dubrovnik are possible by ferry.

-DUBROVNIK TO KORCULA DAY TRIP (WITH WINE TASTING)
+DUBROVNIK TO KORCULA DAY TRIP (WITH CROATIAN WINE TASTING)

 Korcula Island is a top island destination in Dalmatia – and one of the best islands near Dubrovnik.
-The historic walled city (which is often referred to as a miniature Dubrovnik) is said to be the birthplace of Marco Polo and the island is well-known for its wine production.
+The historic walled city (which is often referred to as a miniature Dubrovnik) is said to be the birthplace of Marco Polo and Korcula is well-known for its wine production.

-For more information, read our blog post: Things To Do on Korcula Island.
+For detailed information, read our article: Things To Do on Korcula Island.

-The island sits close to the coastline and the Peljasac Peninsula, which is one of the most prominent wine regions on the Dalmatian Coast.
-The peninsula is covered with vineyards and is home to the town of Ston, which is famous for its ancient city walls, salt flats and oysters.
+Korcula Island sits close to the Croatian mainland and the Peljasac Peninsula, which is one of the most prominent wine regions on the Dalmatian Coast.
+The peninsula is covered with vineyards and is home to the town of Ston, which is famous for its impressive city walls, salt flats and oysters.

 DIY Day Trip to Korcula from Dubrovnik

 There are ferries that travel to Korcula from Dubrovnik and from the Peljasac Peninsula.
 In the summertime, visitors can use the Jadrolinija Ferry to take a day trip to Korcula Town.
-The ferry from Orebic on the Peljasac Peninsula runs year-round, but docks at the Domince Ferry Terminal, rather than Korcula Town.
-However, travelers first need to get to Orebic, which is about a 2.5 hour bus ride from Dubrovnik.
+In the off season, you would need to catch the ferry from Orebic on the Peljasac Peninsula, but it docks at the Domince Ferry Terminal, rather than Korcula Town.
+Also, travelers first need to get to Orebic, which is about a 2.5 hour bus ride from Dubrovnik.

 Full Day Trip from Dubrovnik to Peljesac Peninsula and Korcula